edubois/judymatch/README.md

 The final goal of this library is to give a set of tools to help people in finding and testing their Locality Sensitive Hashing functions.

 It contains a C++ templated wrapper for judy arrays, meaning you can have AMAZING results in terms of speed and high scalability.
+This feature has been disabled until I find a perfect hashing function.

 Locality Sensitive Hashing functions can provide a very fast way to find neighbors of a given vector of any dimension in a database.
 I strongly believe it is a lot faster than quadtree, octree, etc...